mapswipe/python-mapswipe-workers/docs/source/dev_setup.md

 > Yeah!
 If you reached this point, you are ready to get into coding.
 Below you find some more information on Logging, Firebase Functions and Database Backup.
 However, you don't need this to get started for now.

+# Further Information

 ## Logging

 Mapswipe workers logs are generated using the Python logging module of the standard library (See [Official docs](https://docs.python.org/3/library/logging.html) or this [Tutorial](https://realpython.com/python-logging/#the-logging-module).
-To use the logger object import the it from the `definitions` module:
+To use the logger object import it from the `definitions` module:

 ```python
 from mapswipe_workers.definitions import logger